ibm-cloud-architecture/refarch-eda/docs-mk/concepts/flow-architectures.md

 systems, and processes that influence data of interest, providing a historical record of the data and its origins"

-Provenance has to maintained by the producer as a checksum number created by parsing the event data, and encrypted by the producer's key.
+Provenance has to be maintained by the producer as a checksum number created by parsing the event data, and encrypted by the producer's key.
 CloudEvent has metadata about the message.
 When sent to Kafka they are immutable record.
 Now the traceability of the consumers in kafka world is a major challenge.
 Blockchain may also be used to track immutable record with network parties attest its accuracy.

 Applying the concept of data loose value over time, it is important to act on data as early as possible, close to creation time.
 After a period of time data becomes less valuable.